 More Ways to Use Prosciutto

-- Tear slices and add them to a salad, especially if you first crisp it in the oven.
+- Tear slices and add them to a salad, especially if you first crisp it in the oven or in a skillet.

 - For an easy appetizer, wrap some melon balls (canteloupe is a great choice), use food picks to hold it together, and arrange it on a plate or platter.